mdbappymia/jonota-clinic/README.md

 # This is a Medical service website name is JONOTA CLINIC

-This project live link is [Create React App](https://jonota-clinic.web.app/).
+This project live link is [JONOTA CLINIC](https://jonota-clinic.web.app/).

 ## The main features of site